SAFEHR-data/FlowEHR/README.md

 > _NOTE_: The user following the steps below will need to be an `Owner` of the target Azure Subscription as well as a `Global Administrator` in AAD (and have organization owner permissions on the GitHub orgnization you wish to use to create a token with org scopes).

-1. Open this repo in the dev container, and create the `config.yaml` file as outlined above.
+1. Open this repo in the dev container, and modify the `config.yaml` file as appropriate for all the default values you wish to share across environments.

+2. Then, for the environment you wish to deploy (`Infra-Test` in this example), create a config file for that environment in the format `config.{ENVIRONMENT_NAME}.yaml` (so `config.infra-test.yaml`), and populate the relevant settings.
+Check this into your repo.

-2. Create the service principal with required AAD permissions:
+3. Create the CI resources and service principal with required AAD permissions:

     ```bash
-    make ci-auth
+    make ci
     ```

     _NOTE_: CI deployments require a service principal with access to deploy resources in the subscription, and the following permissions within the associated AAD tenancy:
     - `Application.ReadWrite.All`: Required to query the directory for the MSGraph app, and create applications used to administer the SQL Server.
     - `AppRoleAssignment.ReadWrite.All`: Required to assign the following permissions to the System Managed Identity for SQL Server.

-    - Copy the block of JSON from the terminal for the next step.
+    - Copy the outputted values to populate in step 5

-3. Create GitHub PATs (access tokens)
+4. Create GitHub PATs (access tokens)

-    We require a GitHub [Classic PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#personal-access-tokens-classic) with scopes to clone any transform repositories defined in `config.yaml`, as well as scopes to create and manage repositories within your org for deploying FlowEHR applications, and to deploy GitHub runners for executing CI deployments.
+    We require a GitHub [Classic PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#personal-access-tokens-classic) with scopes to clone any transform repositories defined in `config.infra-test.yaml`, as well as scopes to create and manage repositories within your org for deploying FlowEHR applications, and to deploy GitHub runners for executing CI deployments.

     Follow the instructions [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#personal-access-tokens-classic) to create a classic token (fine-grained tokens don't currently support the GitHub GraphQL API which we require).